-But for those new to shipping books, or those who just like to throw their books

-    into a bubble mailer or a plain envelope, just remember, if you have sold

-    another collector a lot of moneyís worth of books, itís worth 15 minutes of your

-    time to make sure they arrive safely [/quote]
+But for those new to shipping books, or those who just like to throw their books into a bubble mailer or a plain envelope, just remember, if you have sold another collector a lot of moneyís worth of books, itís worth 15 minutes of your time to make sure they arrive safely [/quote]

-    - The right thing to do never requires any subterfuge, it is always simple and

-    direct. - If you're lucky enough to do well, it's your responsibility to send

-    the elevator back down. - It is not titles that honor men, but men that honor
+- The right thing to do never requires any subterfuge, it is always simple and direct. - If you're lucky enough to do well, it's your responsibility to send the elevator back down. - Some claiming to be a part of our community are far too often MIA when someone needs help, but are readily available for the occasional discussion or when they have something to sell.

-    titles. - Treat others how you wish to be treated and one up yourself by

-    actually living by what you say.

-    if someboad wants to pay me for a half an hour of time and materials to pack it

-    this way, then fine, but i don't wasnt to charge $10-$15 to ship a couple o

-    fbooks within the states. i really hope people don't expect this for a smaller

-    purchase. i haven't run into anyone who does after shipping out 1,000+ sales of

-    comics and books in the las 10 or so years.
+if someboad wants to pay me for a half an hour of time and materials to pack it this way, then fine, but i don't wasnt to charge $10-$15 to ship a couple o fbooks within the states. i really hope people don't expect this for a smaller purchase. i haven't run into anyone who does after shipping out 1,000+ sales of comics and books in the las 10 or so years.

 while i think what you've shown is lovely, i disagree with the big box idea. when i box i like my sandwhich to be pretty close to the edges of the inside of the box and then i have it wrapped in a bit of cushion. i bought a bundle or three of u-line boxes that fit perfectly like this, i don't want the sandwhich wiggling around in there. i don't understand the point of peanuts except for maybe a slab. or maybe if you're talking about a block of 30 books floating around in there.